 Focusing on your child’s strengths, gifts and interests will be an important part of trying to plan for the day to day inclusion of your child in regular classrooms and other school activities.
 As parents, you will likely be able to identify many of your child’s strengths and gifts.
 Sometimes, though, other people are able to see things in your child that you may not.
 Ask others who know your child well to help you identify things that make your child a unique and interesting person.

-If your child is considered to be an “exceptional pupil” he or she will need to have a special education program.
+If your child is considered to be an “exceptional pupil” they will need to have a personalized learning plan (PLP).
 This program includes a plan which has specific objectives and recommendations for services and support to help meet the needs of your child.
 This may mean a child requires some changes to the regular school programs and curriculum or some kind of supports or services or both.

-A Special Education Plan (SEP) will vary depending on the circumstances on each child.
+A Personalized Learning Plans (PLP) will vary depending on the circumstances on each child.
 Some plans will talk about the kind of “accommodations” a child may need to succeed in school.
-Other plan will be more comprehensive and talk about extensive changes or modifications to the regular school program and curriculum as well as a need for on-going support.
+Other plans will be more comprehensive and talk about extensive changes or modifications to the regular school program and curriculum as well as a need for on-going support.

-By law, the school district must consult with the parents of a child when decisions are being made to determine if a child is “exceptional” and during the process of developing a SEP.
-This means that you have a direct say in any decisions being made about your child’s SEP.
+By law, the school district must consult with the parents of a child when decisions are being made to determine if a child is “exceptional” and during the process of developing a PLP.
+This means that you have a direct say in any decisions being made about your child’s PLP.

 Planning should take place every school year prior to the beginning of the school year (sometimes it does not happen until the school year has begun).
-The development of a SEP usually involves parents, regular classroom teachers responsible for your child, a resource and methods teacher and sometimes other professionals.
-Students should also be involved, although this may depend on the child’s age and abilities to make decisions for him or herself.
+The development of a PLP usually involves parents, regular classroom teachers responsible for your child, a education support teacher-resource (EST-Resource) and sometimes other professionals.
+Students should also be involved, although this may depend on the child’s age and abilities to make decisions for themselves.

 Preparing for Planning Meetings